btdt: “been there, done that”

 additional tooling.
 If you have builds that require different caches, you might end up overwriting caches constantly.

-provides tooling to have multiple separate caches.
+btdtprovides tooling to have multiple separate caches.

 State of development

-that can be used in some scenarios is working.
+A basic version of btdt that can be used in most scenarios is working.

 - Compression of the cache (to reduce the amount of data transferred).